Francisfer/reactJS/03-props.md

 --> For the button, since we just need the text, it is easier to just pass the text, using the props.children.

 -> Like this it is more convenient and recognizable because it looks like writing a button in html.
-We could, of course, add a property like label and pass it as a prop.
+We could, of course, add a property like label and pass it as a prop. (personal preference).